 FatMaxxer: the up-and-coming app to help you train smarter for aerobic fitness

 FatMaxxer is still in the newer phases of developing an app, but many users have claimed it to be very promising.
-If you want to prepare for a race or some other event, then using FatMaxxer may be a great way to train smarter for aerobic fitness needs.
+If you want to prepare for a race or some other event, using FatMaxxer may be a great way to train smarter for aerobic fitness needs.

 Once you pair your Polar H10 heart rate strap to the app, FatMaxxer uses the information generated from the heart rate monitor to calculate DFA a1.
 This can be set to every “X” amount of seconds within a two-minute window.